Who Will Benefit From Eyelid Surgery?

 Will I Experience Visible Scarring From Blepharoplasty Treatment?

 When blepharoplasty is performed by a highly skilled surgeon, scarring will be minimal.
 The eye, and the skin surrounding the eye areas, has a high regenerative capability.
 Any visible scars that are present will eventually fade over time.
 The natural creases and folds of the eye are also excellent at hiding scars from surgery.
-A transconjunctival incision is also an advanced surgical technique for lower eyelid bags performed here at Neo, that results in no visible external scar.
-With this technique, the incision is made from within the lower eyelid.
-No suturing takes place on any external skin surface, making a scar-free eye lift a realistic possibility.
+The upper eyelid blepharoplasty scar is hidden in the skin crease in the upper eyelid and the external approach lower eyelid blepharoplasty involves a small scar hidden underneath the eyelashes.
+The transconjunctival approach is an advanced surgical technique for lower eyelid bags performed here at Neo, that results in no visible external scar.

 What Is The Downtime For Blepharoplasty Eyelid Surgery?

-Recovery from eyelid surgery can take place in the comfort of your own home and patients often leave the surgery the same day or the following morning.
-Bruising and swelling of the eye area typically subsides within 10 days.
+Blepharoplasty is a day case procedure which means that patients go home the same day, usually a few hours after their operation.
+It is normal to experience bruising, swelling and inflammation but this typically subsides within 10 days.
 During this time, patients usually prefer to take time off work and stay at home.
 Most patients can return to work 7-10 days after upper eyelid surgery, but we recommend at least 2 weeks off work for surgery to the lower eyelid.
 There are no restrictions on computer use during the recovery period, so working from home is a suitable option where applicable.

-Blepharoplasty is typically performed with local anaesthetic, with or without sedation.
-No pain or sensation is felt during the procedure.
-Swelling and bruising is typical after treatment, with some degree of tenderness but, following a successfully performed blepharoplasty surgery, patients will only experience a mild level of pain or discomfort.
+No, eyelid surgery is not usually painful.
+Blepharoplasty is typically performed under local anaesthetic with sedation and no pain or sensation is felt during the procedure.
+Swelling and bruising is typical after treatment, with some degree of tenderness but this is usually mild.
 Watery or dry eyes and temporary blurred vision are also to be expected.
 Most effects of the surgery will usually subside within 10 days of the treatment.

 Who Will Perform My Blepharoplasty Procedure?